-It's all well and good knowing how to rule a kingdom in Mount And Blade 2 Bannerlord, but are you any good wielding a sword and board?
+How do you win fights in Bannerlord?
+It's all well and good knowing how to rule a kingdom in Mount & Blade II: Bannerlord, but are you any good wielding a sword and board?
 Perhaps firing arrows at your enemies is your preferred method of fighting, or maybe you like to charge foes with your lance?
 Whichever style of combat suits you, we have some tips on how best to use your weapons.

-This Mount And Blade 2 Bannerlord combat guide will teach you how to manage your inventory effectively, how to feint, how to use a shield, where to fire arrows, and how to couch a lance.
+On this page, we'll cover how to manage your inventory effectively, how to feint, how to use a shield, where to fire arrows, how to couch a lance, and more.

 If you have not been doing so well during fights, it might be because of your equipment.
 Having the best gear may save you from getting skewered in seconds by enemy lances, or pummelled by a bandit warlord.
 Here are some tips for keeping your character equipped: